The Jammie events are MTB and Trail Running support events on the Mission routes.

 While the physical and mental challenge will be less extreme than the Mission events, Jammies will endure much to complete their own mission.

-Both the Jammie events take place from Dawn-to-Dusk on D-Day plus 1, i.e. Jammies will start at dawn on the day after the Recce Rouleurs and Recce Mision have departed.
-They will finish at dusk on the same day.
+Both the Jammie events take place on D-Day, i.e. Jammies will start with the Recce Mision eventsd.

 Jammie mountain bikers or trail runners must make any of the time cut-offs along the route.
 If they fail to make any of the time cut-offs these MTB riders and trail runners can continue as Light Duties, or they will be extracted and Returned-to-Unit (RTU).